 It didn’t happen by accident that I live in a tower apartment.
 I’m a princess.
 Or at least, I always wanted to be one.
 If I had long hair, I’d wish to be Rapunzel, pining away in my tower prison, waiting for my prince to climb the garden wall.
 Seriously, that will never happen.
-But living in the small town of Uzés, across from the Duke’s palace, it is pretty close to having my own castle.
-Better yet, if I walk only a few steps down the cobblestone street, I enter into a pure fantasy land where I am transported to the early 1800s — the age of Romanticism — French fashion bobo style.
+But living in the small town of Uzès, across from the palace of the Duke, it is pretty close to having my own castle.
+Better yet, if I walk only a few steps down the cobblestone street, I enter into a pure fantasy land where I am transported to the early 1800s — the age of Romanticism — French fashion “bobo” style.

 French Fashion Bobo Style: L’Atelier des Ours

 A little shop at the end of the road where I live is named “L’Atelier des Ours.”
 You can’t miss the place because of the teddy bear outdoor decorations and because crowds of tourists usually stand around the entrance taking photos.